Updated: Oct 23, 2021

 A family drama.
 Some funny bits.
 Took awhile to get into it.
 I thought it would be one of the "it" books of the summer.
 A covid casualty?
 Lots of time spent on a crowded cruise ship....

 A life of Emily Dickinson in ten days of her life.
-I was a little hesitant about this, as I thought it seemed gimmicky, but the beauty of the library is that you can check anything out for free, and I'm glad I read it.
-She was such a brilliant person, and I think fairly misunderstood, so I enjoyed reading more about her whole life, not just a recap of her seclusion and illness.
-You'll probably enjoy it if you liked the movie A Quiet Passion.
+I was a little hesitant about this, as I thought it seemed gimmicky, but the beauty of the library is that you can check anything out for free, so I took a chance on it.
+I'm glad I read it.
+She was such a brilliant person, and I think fairly misunderstood.
+I enjoyed reading more about her whole life, not just a recap of her seclusion and illness.
+You'll probably enjoy it if you liked the movie A Quiet Passion, which I also recommend.